 Tooran has extensive project management education and work experience across many industries including Information Technology, Construction, Energy Sector, Finance, Education, and Environmental Management.

-As a member of the Enterprise Risk Management team at TXDOT (Texas Dept of Transportation) Tooran promoted ERM across the 25 regions of the state.
-During the development of Risk Management certification, she served on the Risk Management role delineation study with the PMI Global team, and she was instrumental in the development of Strategic Maturity Model with the PMI Austin Chapter.
+As a member of the Enterprise Risk Management team at TXDOT (Texas Dept of Transportation), Tooran promoted ERM across the 25 regions of the state.
+During the development of Risk Management certification, she served on the Risk Management role delineation study with the PMI Global team, and she was instrumental in the development of the Strategic Maturity Model with the PMI Austin Chapter.

 Tooran has been an active member of the PMI Austin Chapter and served on the Board of Directors for Professional Development.
 She is also an active member of PMTA (Project Management Training Alliance).